-ERICA ORTEGA Mom/Mariluz appeared at SCR previously in Scrappers and staged readings of La Posada Mágica and The Old Matador.
+Erica Ortega Mom/Mariluz appeared at SCR previously in Scrappers and staged readings of La Posada Mágica and The Old Matador.
 Theatre credits include The Three Sisters at LATC; People Like Me at Playwrights' Arena; He Who Gets Slapped at Hudson Theatre; A Midsummer Night's Dream and A Touch of the Poet with the Latino Classical Repertory; This Land at the California Youth Theatre; The Old Matador at Arizona Theatre Company; The House of Bernarda Alba, Cross in the Mirror and Fuenteovejuna at the Bilingual Foundation of the Arts; as well as touring productions with Will & Co. and Blue Palm.
-In addition, Ms. Ortega has been a member of Kaiser Permanente's Educational Theatre Programs for the past nine years.
+In addition, Ms. Ortega is a supervisor at Kaiser Permanente's Educational Theatre Programs.
 Film and television credits include Panic, "The Division," "Strong Medicine," "Air America," "Babylon 5," "The Pretender" and "Chicago Hope."
 Most recently, she was seen at the Cannes and LALIFF film festivals in A Day at the Theatre produced by Valor productions.